 Completed: Procedures — Safety Assessment of SCIA Operations with RNAV for PHL 9R and 35 in Q4-2018

 Multiple Runway Operations

-To increase airport efficiency and reduce flight delays through the use of Multiple Runway Operations (MRO), FAA commits to the increased use of wake categorization and improvements for dual and independent parallel runway operations at 28 locations nationwide.
-MRO capabilities improve access to these runways and can increase basic runway capacity and throughput, which will increase efficiency and reduce flight delays.
+To increase airport efficiency and reduce flight delays through the use of Multiple Runway Operations (MRO), the FAA and industry jointly commit to multiple projects nationwide.
+MRO capabilities improve access to runways and increase basic runway capacity and throughput by reducing aircraft separation standards.
+Improved access will enable more arrivals and/or departures during instrument meteorological conditions, which will increase efficiency and reduce flight delays.

 Performance Based Navigation

 With the new PBN NAS Navigation Strategy (PDF), the FAA will deliver new routes and procedures that primarily use satellite-based navigation and onboard aircraft equipment to navigate with greater precision and accuracy.
 The FAA will continue to improve air traffic flow in metropolitan areas and increase use of time based flow management decision support tools.
 The FAA commits to implementing multiple capabilities nationwide.

 Surface Operations and Data Sharing

 The FAA commits to implementing surface improvements through the development and deployment of Terminal Flight Data Manager (TFDM), by establishing a forum for meaningful engagement throughout the deployment, and by exchanging more data with additional stakeholders.
 The goal of these enhancements is to measurably increase predictability and provide actionable and measurable surface efficiency improvements.